Israel Folau and Rugby Australia in mediation over sacking

 But Ms Castle said she had been sent messages and emails from the rugby community supporting the decision to sack Folau.

 “That leaves us in no doubt that we are doing what’s right.
-Israel’s commentary subsequent to his termination has only reinforced this belief,” she told reporters outside court in Melbourne.
+Israel’s commentary subsequent to his termination has only reinforced this belief,” she said.

 Ms Castle said a tribunal found Folau had committed a high-level breach of his contract and he had refused to curb his social media use.